Box-bed: The closed-bed in Brittany

-Later out of fashion and because they were expensive to make, box-beds were gradually abandoned in the 19th and 20th centuries.
+Later box-beds fell out of fashion and because they were expensive to make, box-beds were gradually abandoned in the 19th and 20th centuries.
 Fine pieces were put in museums (Lampaul-Guimiliau, Nantes, Quimper, Rennes, St-Brieuc), while most of them were converted into bookshelves, dressers or TV cabinets.
 In the 21st century, rental companies offer nights in authentic box-beds.
 The contemporary Breton designers Erwan and Ronan Bouroullec have reinterpreted the form with their lit-clos, 2000 for Galerie kreo.